enarjord/passivbot/docs/configuration.md

   - For example, if exchange's effective minimum cost for a coin is $5, but bot wants to make an order of $2, disallow that coin.
 - `forced_mode_long`, `forced_mode_short`: Force all long positions to a given mode.
   - Choices: [n (normal), m (manual), gs (graceful_stop), p (panic), t (take_profit_only)].
+- `ignored_coins`:
-- `ignored_coins`: List of coins bot will not make positions on.
-If there are positions on that coin, turn on graceful stop.
-May be given as a path to a json, hjson, or txt file with list of coins to be ignored.
-If txt, each coin is on its own line.
+	- List of coins bot will not make positions on.
+If there are positions on that coin, turn on graceful stop or manual mode.
+	- May be given as path to external file which is read by Passivbot continuously.
+	- May be split into long and short by giving a json on the form:
+		- `{"long": ["COIN1", "COIN2"], "short": ["COIN2", "COIN3"]}`
 - `leverage`: Leverage set on exchange.
 Default is 10.
 - `max_n_cancellations_per_batch`: Will cancel n open orders per execution.
 - `max_n_creations_per_batch`: Will create n new orders per execution.